 Using a 500-Vdc megohmmeter, check the insulation resistance (IR) of the cable to ensure it is free of grounds and shorts.
-Check IR between conductor(s) and sheath, and between each pair of conductors.
+Check IR between the two twisted conductors, between the twisted conductors and inner sheath, and between the inner sheath and the outer sheath.
 See Appendix A for detailed test procedure and IR test criteria.

 Note: Low IR results indicate that moisture is present in the end of the MI cable and must be removed before finishing the termination.
-If neither cable end has yet been terminated and IR readings are low, dry out both ends following the procedure in Appendix D or cut off shorted end and re-test.
+If neither cable end has yet been terminated and IR readings are low, dry out both ends following the procedure in Appendix B or cut off shorted end and re-test.
 Once IR readings are satisfactory, apply a temporary moisture resistant seal, such as hot melt glue or adhesive lined heat-shrink tubing, to opposite cable end to prevent further moisture absorption.